haberdashPI/terminal-polyglot/README.md

 - `launchCommnad`: the command to start a REPL from the shell
 - `runCommnad`: the command to run a file in the REPL
-- `changeeDirecetoryCommand`: the command to change directories in the REPL
+- `changeDirecetoryCommand`: the command to change directories in the REPL

 The run and change direcetory commands need to use a wildcard character, "%", which will be replaced with an appropriate file or directory.
 To insert a literal "%" character in the